What our life insurance expert says

 Yes, you should be able to take out standard life insurance up until about 65.

 But it’s often pricey and normally only covers you for a short period.
 If you outlive this period, which may be as little as 10 years, you won’t get a pay-out when you die, and you won’t be able to get back what you’ve paid in.

-Over 50 policies are often the better option as they’ll cover you until the day you die.
+Over 50 policies may be better option as they’ll cover you until the day you die.
 Take out a policy at 50, and as long as you pay your premiums, you’ll get a pay-out whether you live to 55 or 105.

 Standard life policies also ask for your full medical history.
 They may even require you to have a medical. if you’re not in the best of health, this could see you paying much higher premiums than you would for an over 50s policy.
 Or being rejected outright.

 See our guide on how your medical history affects your life insurance premiums for more information.

 However, if you’re in your early 50s, are fit, healthy and have no pre-existing medical conditions, you can often get a fairly good deal on standard life insurance.
 You won’t be covered for as long as you would with an over 50s policy, but the pay-out your loved ones would receive is likely to be higher.

 For a full look at how life insurance premiums are calculated, try our guide.

 You’ll be able to get an over 50 plan up until you’re 80.
 You won’t need to have a medical or answer any questions about your health.
 As with any policy, over 60 life insurance is likely to be more costly than over 50 life insurance, and over 70 policies are usually pricier again.
 After 80, you should still be able to get cover, you may just be asked a few questions about your health.

 One of the many advantages of over 50s life cover is that, after a certain number of years, most policies will allow you to stop paying in premiums.
 When this happens, you'll still be covered, and you'll still get a pay-out when you die, you just won't need to pay anything else towards your policy.